deeebee/ProgrammingAssignment4/readme.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-unzip this file directly into your working directory
+unzip this file directly into your working directory, it unpacks into a directory called "UCI HAR Dataset"

 and produce a script which will take the test and train data, filter the columns to only contain the mean and std columns and then produce combined summary file which gives the